DePINNetwork/dcrypt/docs/sign/README.md

 This crate aims to provide implementations for both traditional (classical) signature algorithms and post-quantum signature algorithms.

-**Note on Current Status:** Many of the signature scheme implementations in the provided codebase snapshot are placeholders or skeletons.
-They define the necessary structs for keys and signatures and implement the `api::Signature` trait with dummy logic.
-This documentation describes the intended functionality based on the structure and common practices for these signature schemes.
+**Note on Current Status:** While ECDSA implementations for P-256, P-384, and P-521 are detailed, many other signature schemes (both traditional and PQC) listed in the snapshot are currently placeholders.
+They define the necessary structs for keys and signatures and implement the `api::Signature` trait with dummy logic, indicating the intended structure rather than full cryptographic functionality.

 ## Core Trait